 A good way to prepare for office hours is to review the material and your notes from class and identify as clearly as you can what you do not understand.

-Office hours will be held via Zoom.
-Dates/times are indicated in the first page of this Syllabus and meeting links are available in the class website "Zoom LTI PRO" folder.
+Office hour dates/times/locations are indicated in the first page of this Syllabus (for online office hours, meeting links are available in the "Zoom" folder that you will find in the course website).